abdfaizaan/Github-Copilot/Labfiles/Exercise-8.md

 In this exercise, the primary objective is to leverage the capabilities of GitHub Copilot, a powerful AI-assisted coding tool, to assist you in generating code for two distinct programming languages: T-SQL and YAML.
 You can leverage comments to generate Copilot suggestions!

->**Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in grayed text.
+>**Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in gray text.
 Examples of what you'll most likely see in this exercise, but the exact suggestion may vary.

 >**Note**: If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart the VS Code once and try again.